tsnellgrove/dark_castle3/doc/story.md

 - Need to flesh out characters
 - How does guard goblin become the ultimate "local" villain?

+The story of young Burtie, born to bake and adventure but trapped in coppiest expectations:
+- Nana looks for signs of Willie in her first child and then in her grandchild but not till Burt
+- Nana recognized Burt's true heritage from a very young age
+- Burt's mother passes soon after giving birth to him
+- Burt's father perhaps never forgives this - and is also a bit ambitious
+    - Burt's father dreams that one of his offspring will achieve the title of scribe!
+    - And perhaps in many years to come, a scrivener!! (/sarcasm)
+- Burt was dyslexic and never took to copying.
+- Father Is short with Burt (mother's death, dyslexia and left-handed)
+- Over his parent's objections, Nana supported Burt's inclination to bake and taught him skills
+- Nana takes Burt under her wing at a young age; reading & baking lessons
+- Nana passes when Burt is 9; he is inconsolable for weeks

 *** Initial Timeline ***